Understanding the Silent Treatment: Manipulation and Punishment Through Communication Avoidance

 When I was seventeen, I endured my mother’s silent treatment for a little over three months.
 She had used the silent treatment before, and she would again, but this instance lasted the longest.
 For the entire three months, I was met with stony silence any time I attempted to interact.
 She would not make eye contact, and there was no acknowledgment that I existed whatsoever.

 I broke our silent relationship now and again, testing to see if she would respond, and each time, I was met with cold rejection.
 She was not finished punishing me, and my attempts would not have an effect.
 It was as if I was invisible.

 One day, as mysteriously as it started, my mother broke the silence and spoke to me; it was some little unimportant phrase that had no real significance, but it indicated the shunning was over.

-I couldn’t figure out what I had done to offend or anger my mother, to cause her to take such extreme action as the silent treatment.
+I couldn’t figure out what I had done to offend and anger my mother, to cause her to take such an extreme action as the silent treatment.
 I spent an excessive amount of time obsessing about it, replaying scenarios and conversations repeatedly, looking for the cause.
 I never found it, and of course, we never discussed what happened.
 If I was supposed to learn a lesson, I never knew what it was.
-Maybe the whole thing was nothing more than a show of power, meant to demoralize and unsettle me.
+Maybe the whole thing was nothing more than a show of power meant to demoralize and unsettle me.
 It remains a mystery to this day.

 When a person is actively ignored, it causes such psychological and emotional anguish that it can actually be seen on brain scans (Pune Mirror 2019).
 The silent treatment triggers a fear of abandonment, which is very frightening, but for children like me who’d already been abandoned by one parent, it is unbearable.
 I was obsessed with thoughts like, “Who will take care of me?”
 “Will I ever matter?”
 “Will I ever be safe?”
 “Will anyone ever love me?”